blinapurellku/toxic_llms/README.md

 This repository contains the code for my master’s thesis **“Exploring the Effects of Safety Fine-Tuning in LLM Behaviour.”**
 The project studies how safety fine-tuning changes the internal representations of large language models, and whether harmful behaviours become more structured and controllable after alignment.

-The code implements post-hoc activation-level interventions to analyse and manipulate model behaviour without retraining.
+The code implements post-hoc activation level interventions to analyse and manipulate model behaviour without retraining.

 ## What’s included